syn990/SYN-OS/SYN-LFS/README.md

 ./build.zsh configure
 ./build.zsh build        # LFS itself, a few hours ./build.zsh runit
-./build.zsh fetch        # the desktop's sources, about 1.4G (half of it firmware) ./build.zsh desktop      # the desktop, several hours (the two LLVMs are most of it) ./build.zsh kernel       # again: now the CPU microcode is in the image to build in ./build.zsh rekernel
+./build.zsh fetch        # the desktop's sources, about 1.6G (much of it firmware) ./build.zsh desktop      # the desktop, several hours (the two LLVMs are most of it) ./build.zsh kernel       # again: now the CPU microcode is in the image to build in ./build.zsh rekernel